Solomonic Bargaining: Dividing a Legal Entitlement to Facilitate Coasean Trade (with Eric Talley), 104 Yale Law Journal 1027 (1995)

 Date of Authorship for this Version

 Ayres, Ian and Talley, Eric, "Solomonic Bargaining: Dividing a Legal Entitlement to Facilitate Coasean Trade" (1995).
 Faculty Scholarship Series.
-Paper 1524.
+1524.